Dorultan-C/ERP-Electrica/dev_notes/features.md

 - To the right of the module navigation button is the **Dashboard button**.
   - The Dashboard is independent of modules and provides a **summary view** of data and quick actions.
   - It is displayed as a **customizable masonry grid** of widgets.
   - Users can **add, remove, and rearrange widgets** as needed.
-Dashboard layout is persistant accross sessions.
+Dashboard layout is persistent across sessions.
   - The sections navigation side drawer is not present in the dashboard.

 - Each module contains **sections**, accessible via a **side drawer**.